udacity/frontend-nanodegree-mobile-portfolio/README.md

 * <a href="http://getbootstrap.com/components/">Bootstrap's Components</a>

 ---------------------------------------------------------------------------------------------------------------------------------------
+The repo consists of two folders: 1. src: This contains the source code, 2. dist: This contains the production code (minified files).

 Open index.html in any browser to view the portfolio website
 ## OPTIMISATIONS
 ### - To achieve required pagespeed score